-''' MCS 275 Spring 2021 Project 4 Emmy Noether This program is derived from the template code provided as part of the assignment.
-I am the sole author of the changes to the template code, and I followed the rules in the course syllabus and the project description. '''
+MCS 275 Spring 2022 Homework 38 Emmy Noether This program is derived from the template code provided as part of the assignment.
+I am the sole author of the changes to the template code, and I followed the rules in the course syllabus and the assignment.